pkhare/ionlace-protein-prediction-service/DESIGN_DOCUMENT.md

 ## 📚 Conclusion

-The IONLACE Protein Structure Prediction Service represents a robust, production-ready implementation that balances performance, reliability, and maintainability.
+The Protein Structure Prediction Service represents a robust, production-ready implementation that balances performance, reliability, and maintainability.
 The autonomous agent architecture provides intelligent workflow orchestration while the multi-layered fallback system ensures high availability.

 ### **Evolution from Research to Production**